dash-project/dash-apps/all-pairs/README.md

 To analyze the data, use the provided r-script `load_and_process.r`

 ## Build
 This project uses cmake to setup the build environment.
-It depends on Boost (program_options) and a build of DASH-MPI which can be downloaded here: http://dash-project.org/
+It depends on Boost (program_options, log) and a build of DASH-MPI which can be downloaded here: http://dash-project.org/
 When everything is set up correctly, run build.sh to build the project using cmake.

 ### Troubleshooting